 Homemade Oatcakes Recipe | A Healthy Alternative to Rice Cakes

-Oatcakes recipe: super simple, healthy and gluten free.
-This oatcake recipe is from my Mum and she was nice enough to pass it on and reveal the family secret!
+Healthy oatcakes recipe: super simple, healthy and gluten free.
+This homemade oatcakes recipe is from my Mum and she was nice enough to pass it on and reveal the family secret!

-Some of the reasons I prefer oatcakes to rice cakes is they smell so much better and are more filling while this oatcakes recipe is still gluten free (many aren’t).
+Some of the reasons I prefer oatcakes to rice cakes is they smell so much better and are more filling.
+This homemade oatcakes recipe is still gluten free (many aren’t) like rice cakes but less messy.
 I’m still not a fan of the taste or smell of rice cakes but will still eat them if I’m prepping for a show or photoshoot.

-This oatcakes recipe always remind me of my childhood and my Mum making fresh baked oatcakes.
-I’d eat them hot out of the oven and spread butter over the top which melted into fresh baked deliciousness.
+This gluten free oatcakes recipe always remind me of my childhood and my Mum making fresh baked oatcakes.
+I’d eat them hot out of the oven and spread butter or Nutella over the top which melted into fresh baked deliciousness.

 When it comes to oatcakes, generally they’re healthy if you’re not adding toppings.
 However, homemade oatcakes recipes will always be the healthiest option as you’re in control of the ingredients.